The Beyonder's Prophecy

 Tim gestured toward Jalen.
 “Heidi, this is Jalen Moss.
 He’s the contractor I’m looking at for the guest house.
 Jalen, this is my oldest daughter, Heidi.”

-Heidi’s lips parted slightly, like she was about to say something, but stopped herself.
-Instead, she extended her hand.
-“Nice to meet you, Jalen.”
+Heidi’s nude-colored lips parted slightly, like she was about to say something, but stopped herself.
+Instead, she walked towards him and extended her hand, her pink nails flashing in the sun.

-His grip was firm but brief as he released Heidi’s hand.
-Internally, though, his mind was spinning.
+Jalen made himself breathe, but that wasn’t easy.
 He had barely processed Karla, and now this?
 The daughter of a wealthy, influential politician?
 This was the last thing he needed.

 “Nice to meet you too,” Jalen said, his voice steady, despite the chaos in his head.

 Tim barely noticed the brief moment between them.
 “Heidi’s in law school,” he said, almost like a brag.
-“Third-year at Emory.”
+“Third year at Emory.”

 Jalen nodded.
 “That’s impressive.”

-Heidi shrugged looking down with a shy smile.
+Heidi shrugged, looking down with a shy smile.
 “It keeps me busy, I guess.”

 Tim clapped his hands together.
 “Alright, well, Jalen, I’ll be expecting a full proposal in my inbox by next week.
 Make it good.”